 Signet ring of the “Black Prince” was found at Montpensier, Puy-de-Dôme, in 1866 and dates back to the 14th century.
 It's made in gold with a ruby in the centre.

 Just like these antique signet rings, Ruusk creates heirlooms that are durable enough to wear daily and last through multiple generations.
-We draw upon traditional designs, but love to customise rings with locally sourced and conflict-free stones, or engrave them to create a personalised piece that connects to significant stories and family.
+We draw upon traditional designs, but love to customise rings with precious stones or engravings to help you create a personalised piece that connects to your precious stories and family.